mscws/cws-caseworker-parent-portal/README.md

 ### Continuous Monitoring
 We used the following monitoring tools to provide enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring:

-* Nagios
+* Nagios® Core™ - Version 3.5.1 - GNU General Public License

 ## Prototype Installation Guide
-Please refer to the [Deployment Documentation](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Deployment-Documentation) for instructions on how to install and run the prototype on another target.
+Please refer to the [Installation Guide for Mississippi Vendor Challenge Prototype](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Deployment-Documentation) for instructions on how to install and run the prototype on another target.

 # Miscellaneous
 ### Prototype / Underlying Platform Licensing